kenmckenzie/PCDots/.scripts/README.md

 The scripts here help to automate various things

 # WALDUNST
-sets wal colors on startup, setting it to ranger for ease of setup
+sets wal colors on startup, setting it to ranger for ease of setup (No longer used, use a user template through pywal instead)